khadersyed/azure-copy-snapshots/README.md

 * Then we create sas uris for all of the aforementioned snapshots
 * We ship/copy the blobs to the other subscription - which could have a storage account in a different region than the one in the source region
-* We store all the data about the snapshots we are copying, the snapshot start time and everything else in the elasticsearch index called `backup_copies`
+* We store all the metadata about the snapshots we are copying, the snapshot start time and everything else in the elasticsearch index called `backup_copies`
 * To check the status of the snapshot copies, and update the elasticsearch index for any finished copies, pass the `-c` option